RyanKadri/xsrt/README.md

 ## Privacy Concerns

 Some would argue that this code makes it easier for companies to intrude on their customers' privacy.
 There is definitely some validity to that concern.
-I the existence of this project is useful for the following reasons:
+I think the existence of this project is useful for the following reasons:

 * Similar session recording tools already exist and are proprietary (Hotjar, Hoverowl, LogRocket for example).
-Making this project open source and developing in the open are hopefully a step in the right direction
+Making this project open source is hopefully a step in the right direction
-* Watching videos of your users while they are on your site is not actually an efficient way to gather bulk information.
-It is more useful for one-off bug-tracking and user assistance cases.
+* Watching recorded user sessions is not an efficient way to invade user privacy.
+It is more useful for one-off bug-tracking and user assistance.
-* Persistent / hidden tracking across many domains is more of a danger to privacy than tracking on a single site (I would argue).
+* Persistent high-level tracking across many domains is more of a danger to privacy than in-depth tracking on a single site.
-* This project can by default respect Do Not Track headers and other privacy guidelines
+* This project can respect Do Not Track headers and other privacy guidelines

 ## Setup